Treaty of Rapallo (1920): Negotiations

 A delegation from the Kingdom of Serbs, Croats and Slovenes was dispatched to Santa Margherita Ligure, in Italy, for bilateral negotiations.
 It was led by Vesnić, but the designated chief negotiatior was Trumbić.
 According to Svetozar Pribićević, this arrangement was made in Belgrade, in order to avoid the appearance that the Serbs were ceding to Italy territories inhabited by Croats and Slovenes.
 Therefore, Trumbić, as a Croat, would negotiate the treaty involving inevitable territorial concessions to Italy.
 Sforza's most recent proposal was supported by the British and French, while the US remained silent on the matter, leaving Belgrade isolated.
 In addition to Prime Minister Vesnić and Foreign Minister Trumbić, the ambassador of the Kingdom of Serbs, Croats and Slovenes to Rome Vojislav Antonijević was also among the principal members of that delegation.
 The principal members of the Italian negotiating team included Sforza, as well as Minister of War Ivanoe Bonomi and Giuseppe Volpi.
 Other members of the delegation included Marcello Roddolo, Francesco Salata, Alessandro Mattioli Pasqualini, and General Pietro Badoglio.
 During the negotiations, Sforza demanded Istria and the Snežnik (Monte Nevoso), claiming their symbolic significance to Italy and stating that they would not be relinquished by the Italian army in any case.
 In return, he offered Italian friendship.
 Negotiations took place between 9–11 November 1920, resulting in the treaty being signed on 12 November, in the Villa Spinola.
+Perhaps the most controversial issue was the delimitation of Zadar's border.
+Salata pointed out to Trumbić Italy's wish to annex, alongside Zadar, the island of Lastovo (Lagosta), and to not limit the annexation of Zadar to its urban area—a point on which Trumbić was adamant—because, without its surrounding territory, Zadar "would not be able to live."
+(Note: Salata was clear "If Zara were to be cut off from a more or less restricted territory, it would not be able to live.
+A city cannot live without water or a cemetery. [missing].
+On the other hand, we cannot agree to Zara's transfer.
+Zara must remain Italian, because in Zara it is not possible to lower our flag once it has been raised.")
+The Italians proposed to cede Vis (Lissa) in exchange.
+The matter was settled on November 11 after a new conversation between Salata and Trumbić.

 The treaty is named after the comune of Rapallo where the villa is located.
 Italian Prime Minister Giovanni Giolitti came from Rome for the signing.